sm-da/my-awesome/README.md

 - [xlang-ai/OpenAgents](https://github.com/xlang-ai/OpenAgents) - OpenAgents: An Open Platform for Language Agents in the Wild
 - [xorbitsai/inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
 Xinference gives you the freedom to use any LLM you need.
 With Xinference, you're empowered to run inference with any open-source language models, speech recognition models, and multimodal models, whether in the cloud, on-premises, or even on your laptop.
 - [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models
-- [yangjianxin1/Firefly](https://github.com/yangjianxin1/Firefly) - Firefly(流萤): 中文对话式大语言模型(全量微调+QLoRA)，支持微调Mixtral-8x7B、Zephyr、Mistral、Aquila2、Baichuan2、CodeLlama、Llma2、Llama、Qwen、Baichuan、ChatGLM2、InternLM、Ziya、Bloom等大模型
+- [yangjianxin1/Firefly](https://github.com/yangjianxin1/Firefly) - Firefly: 大模型训练工具，支持训练MiniCPM、Mixtral-8x7B、Zephyr、Mistral、Aquila2、Baichuan2、CodeLlama、Llma2、Llama、Qwen、Baichuan、ChatGLM2、InternLM、Ziya、Bloom等大模型
 - [yeagerai/yeagerai-agent](https://github.com/yeagerai/yeagerai-agent) -
 - [yencarnacion/yt-sum](https://github.com/yencarnacion/yt-sum) - This is a Python script that summarizes a youtube video from a YouTube URL
 - [ymcui/Chinese-LLaMA-Alpaca-2](https://github.com/ymcui/Chinese-LLaMA-Alpaca-2) - 中文LLaMA-2 & Alpaca-2大模型二期项目 + 64K超长上下文模型 (Chinese LLaMA-2 & Alpaca-2 LLMs with 64K long context models)